F.J. McMahon interview

 Santa Barbara, CA folker F.J.
-McMahon recorded his Spirit Of The Golden Juice way back in 1969.
+McMahon recorded Spirit Of The Golden Juice in 1969.
 Outsider, lo-fi folk vibe with incredible lyrics.
 We recently spoke with him and he shared some memories with us.
-The album has now reached a cult status among "loner folk" collectors and has a reissue out on Rev-Ola.
+The album has now reached a cult status among ‘loner folk’ collectors and has a reissue out on Rev-Ola.

-It's a great pleasure to talk with you.
-You released one of the most interesting "loner folk"/psych folk LPs titled "Spirit of the Golden Juice", but before we get into that, I would like to ask you where did you grow up and what were some influences on your guitar playing?
+It’s a great pleasure to talk with you.
+Where did you grow up and what were some influences on your guitar playing?

-I grew up in Santa Barbara Calif.
+I grew up in Santa Barbara, California.
 Everyone I listened to that played guitar made an impression.
 There was very little in instruction, a few books and what you heard on record.
 A record called Guitar Boogie Shuffle by the Ventures was the one that first got me.
 After that Scotty Moore, Duane Eddy, and Dick Dale.

 My first band was The Cordels 1961-1963.
 Then The Golden Guitars for a few months and finally The Checkmates.